Verdades Secretas

 Verdades Secretas (English: Hidden Truths) is a Brazilian telenovela created by Walcyr Carrasco and directed by Mauro Mendonça Filho and Amora Mautner.
-Produced and broadcast by TV Globo, it premiered on 8 June 2015.
-The telenovela was the first original production in the 11 pm timeslot, having all its four predecessors being primarily remakes.
-It was also the first Globoplay original telenovela, starting with its second season.
+Produced and broadcast by TV Globo, it originally aired from 8 June 2015 to 25 September 2015.
+The second season was broadcast by Globo streaming service, Globoplay from 20 October 2021 to 17 December 2021.

 The first season stars Camila Queiroz, Rodrigo Lombardi, Drica Moraes, Marieta Severo, Reynaldo Gianecchini, Grazi Massafera, Agatha Moreira, and Rainer Cadete.
-Rômulo Estrela, Gabriel Braga Nunes, Maria de Medeiros, Deborah Evelyn, Ícaro Silva, Sérgio Guizé, and Júlia Byrro join the main cast in the second season.
+While Rômulo Estrela, Gabriel Braga Nunes, Maria de Medeiros, Deborah Evelyn, Ícaro Silva, Sérgio Guizé, and Júlia Byrro join the main cast for the second season.

-In 2020, the telenovela was renewed for a second season, which premiered on Globoplay on 20 October 2021, and concluded on 17 December 2021.
-The season is expected to air on TV Globo in 2023.
-In October 2021, the telenovela was renewed for a third season, which is expected to premiere in 2023.
-In May 2022, Globo, shelved plans of producing the third season, ending its run after two seasons.
+In October 2021, the telenovela was renewed for a third season, which was scheduled to premiere in 2023.
+In May 2022, Globo shelved plans of producing the third season, ending the show's run after two seasons.

+In 2015, the first season won the International Emmy Award for Best Telenovela.